HamStudy/hamstudy-hambook/general2023/content/Part 2. Operating as a General/Chapter 8. Operating Techniques and Procedures/section 8-1 Getting Started on HF.md

 3. **Call CQ** using this format:
    "CQ CQ CQ, this is [your callsign], [phonetically spell callsign], calling CQ and standing by."

-   For example: "CQ CQ CQ, this is WB6ABC, Whiskey Bravo Six Alpha Bravo Charlie, calling CQ and standing by."
+   For example: "CQ CQ CQ, this is W1ABC, Whiskey One Alpha Bravo Charlie, calling CQ and standing by."

 4. **Responding to a CQ** requires a different approach:
    - Wait for the station to finish calling
    - Give the other station's callsign once, followed by your callsign phonetically

-   For example: "W1XYZ, this is WB6ABC, Whiskey Bravo Six Alpha Bravo Charlie."
+   For example: "W1XYZ, this is W1ABC, Whiskey One Alpha Bravo Charlie."

 5. **Exchange information** typically including:
    - Signal report (using the RS system: Readability 1-5, Strength 1-9)